 PET scans or “Positron emission tomography” is a functional imaging modality, initially introduced for neurological research in the early 1970s.
-However, currently, this imaging modality forms the back-bone of oncological imaging and is one of the most requested investigations for evaluation of solid cancers.
+However, currently, this imaging modality forms the backbone of oncological imaging and is one of the most requested investigations for the evaluation of solid cancers.
 The commercial availability of radiopharmaceutical F-18 FDG (Fluoro-deoxy glucose) or radio-labelled glucose and fusion imaging modality such as PET CT, has helped its advancement from research laboratory to active clinical practice in the early 2000s.

 Globally, a lot of research is going on for the development of newer imaging molecules and radiotracers for PET CT scans.
 A decade back, Gallium-68 (Ga-68) labelled tracers were introduced for PET CT imaging e.g Ga-68 labelled DOTANOC and PSMA for evaluation of neuroendocrine tumours and prostate cancers.
 These molecules readily found acceptance among oncologists for evaluation of these malignancies.